NYPL/metadata-documentation/workflows/troubleshooting.md

 #### Issues with Display and Indexing of Records in Digital Collections

-For Non-MSU Staff
+For Non-Metadata Services Staff
 {: .label .label-purple .m-0 }

 {: .note }
-MSU does not troubleshoot Digital Collections display and indexing issues, but you can follow the below steps so that the issue can be logged for reference by the [DAM Portfolio](/metadata-documentation/resources/glossary/#dam-portfolio) team.
+Metadata Services does not troubleshoot Digital Collections display and indexing issues, but you can follow the below steps so that the issue can be logged for reference by the [DAM Portfolio](/metadata-documentation/resources/glossary/#dam-portfolio) team.

 1. Report issues with the display and indexing of records in Digital Collections via our [contact form](/metadata-documentation/contact/form/)
-   1. Your form submission will be routed to the relevant [MSU Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) to be logged
+   1. Your form submission will be routed to the relevant [Metadata Services Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) to be logged

 For Metadata Services Staff
 {: .label .label-purple .m-0 }